coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 	Which one would you like to try out?

 	8d.bibliotheek
 	This is the library.
-Here you'll find all your gesture that you've created.
+Here you'll find all the signs that you've created.
 See your private ones or check out your secret Family Sign language, for all the shared gestures between you and your family.

  --